allyourbankarebelongtous/pleb-vpn/README.md

 node configuration at any time.

 **What if Pleb-VPN scripts are updated?
 How do I update mine?**
-The menu has an option to update the scripts by pulling them from GitHub, it takes about a half a second and keeps all of your settings.
+The menu has an option to update the scripts by pulling them from GitHub.
+It takes about a half a second and keeps all of your settings.

 ## Install Instructions: